NCERT Class 12 Biology Chapter 5 Notes Principles of Inheritance and Variation

 • He used all available techniques to avoid cross-pollination by undesirable pollen grains.

-• He applied mathematics and statistics as well to analyze the results obtained by him and this is mentioned in Principles of Inheritance and Variation class 12 notes.
+• He applied mathematics and statistics as well to analyze the results obtained by him.

 • Mendel selected 7 contrasting characters of a garden pea for his hybridization experiments and studied their contrasting characters.